ibm-cloud-docs/vpc/vpn-openvpn-client-tutorial.md

 {: #configure-client-certificate}
 {: step}

-If your administrator provided a client certificate for certificate-based authentication, you must edit the client profile file, and then add the client certificate into the file using any ASCII editor.
+If your administrator provided a client certificate for certificate-based authentication, you must edit the client profile file (`<vpn_server>.ovpn`), and then add the client certificate into the file using any ASCII editor.

+If your administrator used a private certificate, they might have provided you with a client profile that already includes your client certificate and private key.
+If so, save the client profile file on your system and skip to step 4 to open the OpenVPN client UI and import the file.
+{: important}

 1. Save the client profile (`<vpn_server>.ovpn`) on your system.
 1. Open the file in an ASCII editor and add the client certificate to the end of the client profile.
 For example, use one of the following methods: